 The Killers, Jade Bird, Sam Fender, Mahalia, The Magic Gang, The Blinders, Snow Patrol

-14 years after their debut at King Tut’s, The Killers headlined TRSNMT festival in Glasgow playing to a crowd of 50,000 people.
+14 years after their debut at King Tut’s, The Killers headlined TRNSMT festival in Glasgow playing to a crowd of 50,000 people.
 Just one hour after they came off stage at the festival, they returned to King Tut’s to play to an intimate crowd of 300 diehard fans.
 They recently told the BBC that they consider King Tut’s to be a place that is “dear to their hearts”.

 Also played this year: Jade Bird, Sam Fender, Mahalia, The Magic Gang, The Blinders, Snow Patrol.